jgraph/mxgraph/README.md

 Support
 =======

-There is a [mxgraph tag on Stack Overflow](http://stackoverflow.com/questions/tagged/mxgraph) that we try to keep answered.
+There is a [mxgraph tag on Stack Overflow](http://stackoverflow.com/questions/tagged/mxgraph).
 Please ensure your questions adhere to the [SO guidelines](http://stackoverflow.com/help/on-topic), otherwise it will be closed.

-We do not provide commercial support.
-If you are looking for a commercially supported diagramming library, we recommend [yFiles HTML](https://www.yworks.com/products/yfiles-for-html).
-Their layouting and routing algorithms, in particular, are the best out there.

 License
 =======